-One of the unique life-history traits of NSRKC is that they spend their entire lives in shallow water since Norton Sound is generally less than 40 m in depth.
-Based on the 1976-2021 trawl surveys, NSRKC are found in areas with a mean depth range of 19 ± 6 (SD) m and bottom temperatures of $7.4^{\circ} \pm 2.5$ (SD) C during summer.
-NSRKC are consistently abundant offshore of Nome.
+One of the unique life-history traits of NSRKC is that they spend their entire lives in shallow water since Norton Sound is generally less than 30 m in depth (as opposed to Bristol Bay red king crab of 60-130 m depth).
+Based on the 1976-2021 trawl surveys, NSRKC is found in areas with a mean depth range of 19 ± 6 (SD) m and bottom temperatures of $7.4^{\circ} \pm 2.5$ (SD) C during summer.
+NSRKC is consistently abundant offshore of Nome.

-NSRKC migrate between deep offshore and shallow inshore waters within Norton Sound.
-Timing of the inshore mating migration is unknown but is assumed to be during late fall to winter (Powell et al. 1983).
+NSRKC migrates between deep (20-30m) offshore and shallow (5-10m) inshore waters within Norton Sound.
+The timing of the inshore mating migration is unknown but is assumed to be during late fall to winter (Powell et al. 1983).
 Offshore migration occurs in late May - July (Bell et al. 2016).
-The results from a study funded by North Pacific Research Board (NPRB) during 2012-2014 suggest that older/large crab (> 104mm CL) may stay offshore in the winter, based on findings that large crab are not found nearshore during spring offshore migration periods (Jenefer Bell, ADF&G, personal comm).
-Molting is thought to occur in fall to winter late.
+Some older/larger crab (> 104mm CL) may stay offshore in the winter, as larger crabs are not found nearshore during the spring offshore migration periods (Jenefer Bell, ADF&G, personal comm).
+Molting occurs in fall to winter.
 Double shelled crabs were often observed in late August commercial catch (Joyce Song ADF&G personal comm).
 Laboratory observation showed that male crab molted in August - November and female crab molted in Jan-March (Leah Zacher and Jennifer Gardner NOAA-AFSC personal comm).
-Trawl surveys show that crab distributions are patchy and dynamic.
-Functional maturity of NSRKC male crab is as small as 79.4 mm CL (Leah Zacher NOAA Kodiak personal comm).
-Those small males could also fertilize eggs of ~ 4 females, which was comparable to the number of females larger (94-116 mm CL) crabs could fertilize.
-More interestingly, the largest crab (> 123 mm) was able to fertilize eggs of \sim 2 females.
+Functional maturity of NSRKC male crab is as small as 79.4 mm CL (Leah Zacher NOAA-AFSC personal comm).
+Small males could be more successful than large males for mating.
+Small males could also fertilize the eggs of ~ 4 females, whereas the largest crab (> 123 mm) was able to fertilize the eggs of ~ 2 females.